ippontech/blog-usa/posts/legacy-mainframe-migration-to-jhipster.md

 title: "Legacy Mainframe Migration to JHipster"
 image:
 ---

-## Migrating a legacy COBOL mainframe application to a modern Java, Spring Boot, and Angular architecture

 Believe it or not, we haven't migrated all of the old legacy mainframe applications from the 1970's to the latest shiny new application platforms.
 Okay, so that was a little tongue-in-cheek.
 You _might_ be surprised to know how many [critical features you use in your everyday life rely on mainframe functionality](http://blog.syncsort.com/2017/06/mainframe/6-industries-mainframes-king/), however.

 Recently we here at Ippon Technologies were asked to help lead a transition from a COBOL application (that contained data from the 1800's even) to a modern microservices architecture.
 We were asked to pitch in because of our famed application generator, [JHipster](https://www.jhipster.tech/).
 JHipster can be useful in certain situations such as: